Azure-Samples/active-directory-dotnet-native-desktop/README.md

 Finally, in the properties of the solution itself, set both projects as startup projects.

+## Community Help and Support

+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/adal) to get support from the community.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [`adal` `dotnet`].

+If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

+To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

+## Contributing

+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## More information

 For more information, see ADAL.NET's conceptual documentation: